tdwg/bdq/tg2/README.md

 <li>Vertnet</li>
   </ul>

-and to refine these and new tests to produce a core suite of tests and assertions that can be found at https://docs.google.com/spreadsheets/d/1uwnUtcMSe88AytUt_mSepeLTz54tMvV9llO2pBnObhE.
-In the process, we have come up with a standard suite of descriptors for each of the tests, test data and a comprehensive vocabulary.
+and to generate new CORE tests.
+In the process, we have come up with a standard suite of descriptors/specifications for each of the tests, test data and a comprehensive vocabulary as noted above.